-42. Project Income
+41. Project/Program Income

 Any funds generated as a direct result of DCJS grant-funded projects are deemed project income.
-Project income must be reported on the Subgrantee Financial Report for Project Income provided by DCJS.
-Instructions for the Project Income form can be downloaded at: http://www.dcjs.virginia.gov/forms/grants/subgrantProjectIncomeInstructions.doc.
-The Project Income form can also be downloaded from the DCJS website at: http://www.dcjs.virginia.gov/forms/grants/subgrantProjectIncome.xls.
+Project income must be reported to DCJS.
 Examples of project income might include service fees; client fees; usage or rental fees; sales of materials; and income received from sale of seized and forfeited assets (cash, personal or real property included).
+Project income may only be used for allowable program costs and must be spent prior to draw downs.
+Project income should be reported quarterly by completing the Financial Report in OGMS.